top of page

 LEARN MORE ABOUT JUNETEENTH

 Supporters of 8CRE are celebrating Juneteenth with 19 Days of Welllness, focused on self, family/friends, and community.
-To join us,
+Over 19 days, join an NIH webinar, spend time each day on a different practice, from emotional self-care (e.g., practicing gratitude) to financial health check-ins to enjoying time in nature.

 Speakers: NIMH Director Joshua A. Gordon, M.D., Ph.D. and NIMH Clinical Psychologist Krystal M. Lewis, Ph.D.